diamondburned/discord-workshop-env/README.md

 ### Replit

+Make sure you have a Replit account.
+You can easily sign up with a GitHub account.

-Go to [acmcsuf.com/discord-workshop-replit](acmcsuf.com/discord-workshop-replit) and create a fork.
+Go to [acmcsuf.com/discord-workshop-replit](acmcsuf.com/discord-workshop-replit) and create a fork on the right panel.